bucs240/program1-template/README.md

         * How you handled iteration
         * Whether you stored pointers or actual objects
         * Any other relevant information
+* References
+    * List any outside sources you used in designing your program
+* Misc Notes
+    * Any relevent information your want the grader to know

 * Required code organization: